After using TREZOR for a very long time I finally got my hands on a Ledger Wallet – TREZOR’s main competition.

 TREZOR’s device is kind of clunky compared to Ledger’s sleeker design.
 It’s also much easier to carry the Ledger around since it’s substantially smaller than TREZOR.

 Installing and setting up your Ledger requires the use of a Chrome application.
 Once you fire up the application from Ledger’s website you will be presented with a setup wizard.
-The first thing I’ve noticed that was different between Ledger and TREZOR is that Ledger requires a “private or trusted computer”.
+In the past Ledger wallets didn’t have a second screen like TREZOR, but the Nano S is fully equipped with its on screen.

-TREZOR works differently.
-By utilizing a small screen on the device itself it’s possible to set up the device even from a compromised device which makes me feel much more at ease.
+By utilizing a small screen on both TREZOR and Ledger it’s possible to set up the device even from a compromised device which makes me feel much more at ease.
 Here’s an example of how this works with TREZOR:

 Setting up your security – PIN code and recovery seed